PRE-BRITISH CASTLES & COUNTRY

 Please Note: Guests booking their own flights (independent of the cruise line) are responsible for ensuring that the cruise line has the most current and updated arrival information so your transfer can be arranged.
 Should you book any additional nights independently of the cruise line, an arrival transfer is not provided.

 Program Excludes for guests: Insurance, additional drinks over and above the limits stipulated, gratuities to driver or tour guide, hotel incidentals, any meals not listed above.

-- One night at the Hyatt Regency London - Churchill or similar
+- One night at the Mayfair Hotel or similar (superior room)

 - One night at Ellenborough Park Hotel in Cheltenham Spa or similar

 - One night at the Cotswold Lodge Hotel in Oxford or similar

 *We will only source different hotels in unforeseen situations.
 If similar hotels are required they will be of equal ratings and standards.